 Headings help you get complex projects under control by breaking them down into smaller parts.

 Sometimes a project can get quite complicated, with dozens of to-dos in one long list.
-With Headings, you can break that list up into smaller parts: categories, milestones, or whatever you need.
+With Headings, you can break that list up into smaller parts like categories or milestones.

 Create a new heading